psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 And thou owest me a big pudding for telling thee this lie.

 [The literature dealing with the group of stories to which this belongs is considerable.
 The following references may be consulted as a guide thereto.
-Lang, Custom and Myth, pp. 87-102; Jacobs, English Fairy Tales, i. pp. 33-9, 233-4; Cosquin, Contes Populaires de Lorraine, i. pp. 103-7; ii. pp. 9-28; Cosquin, Ptudes Folldoriques, pp. 585-93; Bolte und Polfvka, Anmerkungen zu den Kinder und Hausmarchen der Briider Grimm, i. pp. 442-3, 498-503: ii. pp. 62, 77-9, 140-6, 516-27: iii. pp. 338-9, 406-17.
+Lang, Custom and Myth, pp. 87-102; Jacobs, English Fairy Tales, i. pp. 33-9, 233-4; Cosquin, Contes Populaires de Lorraine, i. pp. 103-7; ii. pp. 9-28; Cosquin, Studes Folldoriques, pp. 585-93; Bolte und Polfvka, Anmerkungen zu den Kinder und Hausmarchen der Briider Grimm, i. pp. 442-3, 498-503: ii. pp. 62, 77-9, 140-6, 516-27: iii. pp. 338-9, 406-17.
 The main part of our story belongs to a group of Marchen of which Grimm, Nos.
 51, 56, 79, 113, 186, and 193, are representatives.
 To these may be added Grimm, No. 70a, Das Okerlo, but this tale, together with the two variants quoted by Bolte und Polivka, appears to be derived from the literary version of Countess D'Aulnoy, which is printed in Cabinet des Fees, ii. p.
 313. The essential incidents of the plot may thus be set forth in outline.

 A. The performance of difficult tasks by the hero with the